LouisDelbosc/Livres/PartOne.md

 (1 - &alpha;)^k + Sum ( &alpha;(1 - &alpha;)^(k-i) ) = 1

 This is called and *exponential, recency-weighted average.*
-Sometimes it is convenient to vart the step-size parameter from ste to step.
+Sometimes it is convenient to vart the step-size parameter from step to step.

-A well-known result in stochastic approximation theory gives us the conditions required to assure convergence with probability 1
+A well-known result in stochastic approximation theory gives us the conditions required to assure convergence with probability 1.

 InfiniteSum ( &alpha;k(a) ) = &infin;
 and
 InfiniteSum ( &alpha;k(a)² ) < &infin;

 The first condition is required to guarantees that the steps are large enough to eventually overcome any initial conditions or random fluctuations.
-The seoncd condition guarantees that eventually the steps become small enough to assure convergence
+The second condition guarantees that eventually the steps become small enough to assure convergence

 ###2.5 Optimistic Initial Values